 One of the things I enjoy about being a Spotter is the opportunity to explore my own city as a newcomer.
 It sometimes leads to fascinating finds.
-I often pass by the sculpture in front of the Research Institute ’’CNIITU’’ in my neighbourhood and yet I was surprised to learn that Zilber’s allegorical forged copper composition ’’Science’’ (1975) is considered the world's first monument dedicated to coders.
+I often pass by the sculpture in front of the Research Institute ’’CNIITU’’ in my neighbourhood, and yet I was surprised to learn that Zilber’s allegorical forged copper composition ’’Science’’ (1975) is considered the Eastern Europe's first monument dedicated to coders (and probably #2 in the world — Lovelace's & Babbage's statues are on top of this list anyway).

-If you researched while planning your trip to Minsk, you know that Belarus was on the path to becoming the Silicon Valley of Eastern Europe.
-I find it rather amusing that this shot the man holding an oscilloscope and the woman holding a punched tape with a program to well-deserved fame.
+Belarus was on the path to becoming the Silicon Valley of Eastern Europe, and I find it amusing that this shot the man holding an oscilloscope & the woman holding a punched tape with a program to well-deserved fame.

-Alternatively, you can check out one of the local murals at Rabočy Zavulak, 1.
+Alternatively, you can check out one of the local murals at Rabočy Ln., 1.

 Partyzanski avenue 2/4